 However, financial management is more than just that.

-Financial management entails managerial functions and handling an organisation’s financial resources.
-Financial Managers are the backbone of firms, dealing with the most crucial business aspect – planning and organising funds.
+Financial management entails managerial functions and handling an organization’s financial resources.
+Financial Managers are the backbone of firms, dealing with the most crucial business aspect – planning and organizing funds.

 This article will discuss the importance and scope of financial management in India & worldwide.

 Financial management is vital for various reasons:

 - Proper financial management ensures the economic growth and stability of an organization.

 - Financial Managers help an organization in the procurement of funds for business operations.

 - Financial Managers help organizations utilize money more efficiently.

 - A fundamental responsibility of a Financial Manager is to suggest the right investment opportunities to the company.
 They lower the risk factor in any kind of investment.

 - Financial Managers should make the right decisions to maximize their company’s profit.